agmass/Server-Side-Scythes/README.md

 - Install [Polymer](https://modrinth.com/mod/polymer) (you may already have it installed as a dependency)
 - Follow [this guide](https://polymer.pb4.eu/latest/user/resource-pack-hosting/) for up-to-date details on how to host your pack for your specific scenario.

-- **Make sure to run** `/polymer generate-pack` and rejoin your server to see the textures properly.

 # Obtaining

 - The crafting recipes, listed in the `Recipes` Section